-In her current role, Gina is responsible for Lenovo’s human resource strategy, including talent acquisition; building a diverse, global culture; and ensuring the company has the required organizational structures, human resources, policies, practices and programs to execute its business strategy and achieve its vision and aspirations.
-Previously, Gina has held various leadership roles in marketing, corporate strategy, and planning.
+In her current role, Gina is responsible for Lenovo-China’s mobile business group, including product development, strategy and mobile business group operations.
+Previously, Gina has held various leadership roles in human resources, marketing, corporate strategy, and planning.

 In addition, Gina hosts a popular Wei Bo (the Chinese equivalent of Twitter) with 3.2 million followers, sharing her observations about Lenovo and the world.

 Gina has been with Lenovo since 1990 and is currently headquartered in Beijing.

 Yolanda Conyers is passionate about bringing people together to solve problems faced by big businesses.
 A 25-year-plus high-tech industry veteran, Yolanda’s first book, The Lenovo Way – Managing a Diverse Global Company for Optimal Performance, reveals the challenges behind Lenovo’s strategy to go global and how the company overcame them during its acquisition of IBM’s personal computer division and its iconic ThinkPad product line in 2005.